chang2000/dark-newsprint/README.md

 A simple, usable and elegent dark theme for typora.
 This is simply a hybird theme of two default theme in Typora, **Newsprint** and **Night**.

-Songti font is deplyed for chinese characters.
+Songti font is deployed for chinese characters.

 ## Demo